zephyr-internships-23a/zephyr-project-23a13/README.md

 1. Mobile Responsiveness
 2. Sections other than academics
 3. More freedom to admin while adding new students,admins,faculties or subjects
+4. Faculty and Student login and dashboard are added but due to a error login for student and faculty are having a problem.
 ## Preview

 Admin login page